Commemorative Tributes Policy

 1. The commemorative naming of buildings, portions of buildings, streets or other physical facilities, including significant exterior spaces, owned by the State of Montana under the control of the Montana University System or the university, or the Montana Agricultural Experiment Station.

-2. The display of items of recognition, including the erection of recognition walls or hanging of plaques, portraits or other memorials honoring individuals, organizations or other entities on university property
+2. The display of items of recognition, including the erection of walls, plaques, portraits, benches, sculptures, gardens or other memorials honoring individuals, organizations or other entities on university property

 3. The naming of specific academic units or academic positions in honor of individuals, organizations or other entities.